SamuelBanksTech/SystemicDB-Core/README.md

 ### TODO

-- ❇️ Implement a tag map to allow grouping of keys into tags to perform batch operations (Remove By Tag for example)
+- ❇️ Implement a tag map to allow grouping of keys
+  - Implement batch operations by tag (Remove By Tag for example)
 - ❇️ Produce benchmarks comparison tables (although I already know it's faster than most)
 - ❇️ Implement some overrides in struct init that will allow custom timings for Garbage Collection etc